NathanaelBenjamin/cgpa-calculator/README.md

 Grade Point Average for a semester; Cumulative Grade Point Average for a session

-All you need to do is to input your course name, course unit and the score in your course.
+All you need to do is to input your courses names, courses units and the scores in your courses.

 # Tools used:
 React Js and Tailwind CSS.